When Marriage Doesn’t Break — It Simply Becomes Expected

 Naming the quiet is not betrayal.

-Longing for more does not mean gratitude is absent.
+Longing for more does not cancel gratitude.

 It simply means the heart still hopes.